 Language of studies.
 The PhD programme is conducted in Romanian.
 International applicants must enrol in a preparatory year for learning the Romanian language or submit documents attesting at least four consecutive years of studies in the Romanian language or submit a certificate of proficiency in Romanian.

 - A report during the first year, after the completion of TPAS, in form of a project that should contain a broad outline of the future thesis, current state of the research field, study objectives, research methodology, the graphic of the intended activities, etc.;

-● The Doctoral School of the Faculty of Law offers PhD students the possibility to publish the results of their research in the Annals of "Alexandru Ioan Cuza" University, the Juridical Sciences series, apublication indexed in international databases (HeinonLine and CEEOL).
+● The Doctoral School of the Faculty of Law offers PhD students the possibility to publish the results of their research in the Annals of "Alexandru Ioan Cuza" University in Iasi, the Juridical Sciences series, a publication indexed in international databases (HeinonLine and CEEOL).

 ● At the Faculty of Law function the Circle of Criminal Sciences, the Circle of Civil Procedural Law „Eugen Herovanu”, the Circle of Public International Law, the Robertianum Center in which operate the Circle of Legal Hermeneutics „The School of Organic Law", the Circle of European Civil Law "Dimitrie Alexandresco", the Circle of European Social Law "Europae Caritas", the Workshop of Intellectual Creations "Insignis”, as means for strengthening academic research and debate.